 The world is changing fast and to keep up you need local knowledge with global context.

 Covid-19 brought about an age of misinformation like never before.
 With this, the responsibility of journalists to provide informed, well-researched and objective news to the public has never been of more paramount importance.
 This article by Marc Girardot, a member of PANDA, is loaded with hyperlinks – each of which provide the source of those facts asserted in the article.
 The links and pictures are an integral part of this article, which takes a deep dive into the issue of natural immunity and Covid-19 vaccination.
 This article is not and should not be construed as ‘anti-vax’.
 Rather, it provides evidence of natural immunity.
 It is impeccably researched and well worth reading.
-And spontaneously endorsed by Prof Michael Levitt, the only living South African Nobel Prize winning scientist (see below). – Nadya Swart
+And spontaneously endorsed by Prof Michael Levitt, the only living South African Nobel Prize winning scientist (see below).
+Subsequent to this article, Girardot followed up with an equally powerful and critically informative article in which he delves even deeper into the extent and strength of our pre-existing immunity to Covid-19. – Nadya Swart

 Really fine article sticking to that which we know & not that which we do not know.